 This month, we’re catching up with Ace-level participant Megumi Fukuzawa, a rising junior at Centennial High School, where she plays on the varsity golf team.
 Read on to hear about why The First Tee has been important to Megumi, and stayed tuned next month to hear from her brother, Takumi!

-Q: What level are you currently playing at with The First Tee?
+Q: Why did you first get involved with The First Tee?